Lancaster students, here are the 11 things you should have on your autumn checklist

 5. Take a trip to Waterstones and pick up a new book

 As it’s getting colder, cosying up with a new book at home under a blanket is essential.
-Waterstones in town is currently doing a ‘buy one get one half price’ deal on lots of popular reads, which includes Coco Mellor’s Blue Sisters (can’t recommend this one enough).
-There is also a table of ‘new books for autumn’ that you take a browse at.
+Waterstones in town is currently doing a buy one get one half price deal on lots of popular reads, which includes Coco Mellor’s Blue Sisters (can’t recommend this one enough).
+There’s also a table of new autumn books for you to browse.

-We have been enjoying The Secret History by Donna Tartt, which is a dark campus novel set in a New England college that is full of secrets.
+I’ve been enjoying The Secret History by Donna Tartt, which is a dark campus novel set in a New England college that’s full of secrets.
 It’s beautifully written and completely immersive, with that academic, candlelit aesthetic.

 You can find it at Waterstones, as well as the Library on campus.